ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### When not to use

 Do not use the interruption card for anything outside of the 5 use cases.
+It should also not be used:

+- to emphasise large amounts of content on a page, as it will lose its impact
+- to offer options other than continue and go back, because adding form elements (such as radio buttons) to is not accessible

 ### Things to consider